kindleops/SMS-Engine-Automation/README.md

-📲 REI SMS Engine
+📲 SMS Engine Automation

-The REI SMS Engine is a Python-based system for outbound and inbound SMS automation using TextGrid API and Airtable for tracking leads, conversations, and quotas.
+The SMS Engine Automation is a Python-based system for outbound and inbound SMS automation using TextGrid API and Airtable for tracking leads, conversations, and quotas.

 ⸻